yunaranyancat/musubi/_posts/2019-03-16-discord-EG.md

 ### 4. Please use English / Malay at all times.

 If you want to use other languages, it is better to do it outside of the channels.
-This is not a form of discrimination, rather than encouraging people to communicate actively using well known and common language.
+This is not a form of discrimination, rather than encouraging people to communicate actively using well known and common languages.

 ### 5. TOS

 Think before you do anything.
-We are obligated to operate under Discord TOS too so please make sure you fully understand and agreed to those terms.
+We are obligated to operate under Discord TOS too so please make sure that you have fully understood and agreed to those terms.

 ### 6. Unspoken rules